open-mmlab/mmengine/docs/en/tutorials/optimization.md

 ## How to adjust custom parameters

-mmengine provides a set of general parameter schedulers for scheduling different parameter in optimizer's `param_groups`.
+MMEngine provides a set of general parameter schedulers for scheduling different parameter in optimizer's `param_groups`.
 You can set the `param_name` parameter of the scheduler to control what parameters you want to schedule.

 Example: